mendsley/bsdiff/README.md

 dependency not exposed is `memcmp` in `bsdiff`.

 This library generates patches that are not compatible with the original bsdiff tool.
-The impompatibilities were motivated by the patching needs for the game AirMech <https://www.carbongames.com> and the following requirements:
+The incompatibilities were motivated by the patching needs for the game AirMech <https://www.carbongames.com> and the following requirements:

 * Eliminate/minimize any seek operations when applying patches